Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 Linux inherently requires above average operating system knowledge and troubleshooting capability.
 As such, these instructions are less specific.
 Support **WILL NOT** be provided for the Linux installation process.

 - Requirements:
-	- Windows - Access to windows via a seperate installation or a virtual machine.
+	- Windows - Access to Windows via a separate installation or a virtual machine.
  	- Lutris, Libstrangle, Steam, and SteamTinkerLaunch.

 - Instructions: